 A spokesperson for Ford said around 500 workers at the Ford Almussafes plant spent the first night in the factory because the heavy rain prevented buses from reaching the plant.

-The team at Almussafes is currently evaluating the status of the connecting infrastructure, including road and rail links, according to Ford’s spokesperson.
+The team at Almussafes is currently evaluating the full impact on suppliers and the status of the connecting infrastructure, including road and rail links, according to Ford’s spokesperson.

 The plant will remain closed until November 11 because of the bank holiday on November 1 and the planned shutdown for the following week because of the Temporary Employment Regulation File (ERTE) in force at Almussafes.
 The ERTE is a measure being taken by Ford for the regulation of employment until the end of the year.
 Ford has negotiated programmed shut-down days with the union because production capacity is currently higher than demand.
 Ford is going to introduce a new model for assembly at the plant in 2027.